Write a comment

 Peruvian Coffee

-While coffee beans surely didn't originate in Peru, today the country ranks among the top 10 coffee producers in the world and is one of the major producers of organic and fair-trade coffee, so that the aromatic bean just belongs here.
+While coffee beans didn't originate in Peru, today the production of high quality coffee beans is an important part of Peru, its economy and people.
+Peruvian coffee beans are much sought after and the country ranks among the top 10 coffee producers in the world and is one of the major producers of organic and fair-trade coffee.

 Since the 1990s, cultivating coffee is encouraged as a replacement for coca farming by several non-governmental agencies and national institutions.
-However, outbreaks of Coffee Rust, a fungus that attacks the leaves of coffee plants, and other diseases, destroyed whole plantations and the only income source of many coffee farmers in the poorest regions of Peru over the last decade or two.
+However, over the past two decades outbreaks of Coffee Rust, a fungus that attacks the leaves of coffee plants, and other diseases, every now and then destroy whole plantations and the only income source of many coffee farmers in the poorest regions of Peru.

 Peru ranks among the top 10 coffee producers in the world and is one of the major producers of organic and fair-trade coffee beans.
-The main growing regions of Peruvian coffee are Junín, Piura, Cajamarca, San Martín, Amazonas, Huánuco, Apurímac, Ayacucho, Puno, Cuzco, Pasco and Ucayali.
-As local consumption is relatively minor, most of the coffee beans are exported.
+The main growing regions of Peruvian coffee are Junin, San Martin, Cajamarca, Amazonas, Cusco, Huanuco, Pasco, Puno, Piura and Ayacucho.
+As local consumption is relatively minor, most of the coffee beans are exported making them one of Peru's main agricultural export products.

 How does Peruvian coffee taste?

-Because of the mild nature of most coffee beans produced in Peru, they are primarily used for blending, French-roast and as a flavored-coffee base.
-However, especially some coffees from the northern region of Peru have a superb full body and a delicate sweetness.
+Unfortunately, because of the mild nature of most coffee beans produced in Peru, they are primarily used for blending, French-roast and as a flavored-coffee base.
+So, if you prefer to taste the real Peruvian coffee with its unique regional flavor profile best opt for a single-origin, 100% Arabica beans coffee.

 Peruvian Coffee Day

-And due to its importance coffee has its own day of celebration in Peru. read more in our article "Peruvian Coffee Day"
+And as the production of high quality coffee beans is such an important part of Peru, its economy and people it has its own day of celebration in Peru.
+Read more in our article "Peruvian Coffee Day".

 Peruvian Coffee Day – Dia del Café Peruano